rcapillon/thermoelasticity_fem/README.md

 **Important note**: This repository has just recently been made public.
 It is largely uncommented, with incomplete documentation and possibly still bugged.
 For now, users are incited to read the example scripts in order to make their own.
-There is a steady-state and a transient example, showcasing respectively the two available solvers.
+There is a steady-state and two transient examples, showcasing the two available solvers.
 The mesh used in examples is described in terms of tagged nodes, surfaces and volumes in the folder data/sandwich.txt

 ## Installation
 Create and/or activate a virtual environment.
 Clone this repository in the folder of your choosing using: